-Medical assistants, as important healthcare support professionals in ambulatory clinics, physician offices, and similar settings, are tasked with a host of responsibilities, both clinical and administrative in nature.
-As such, these healthcare professionals must meet specific employment requirements to ensure that they can perform the job of a medical assistant in a competent and capable manner:
+As important healthcare support professionals in ambulatory clinics, physician offices, and similar settings, medical assistants are tasked with a host of clinical and administrative responsibilities.
+As such, these healthcare professionals must meet specific employment requirements to ensure that they can perform the job of a medical assistant competently:

 - Education Requirements